Robert Redford's family: His love story with Sibylle Szaggars and the tragic loss of his two sons

 Robert welcomed four children with his first wife, Lola.

-However, the couple were hit by a heartbreaking tragedy when Scott died of sudden infant death syndrome just a few months after his birth.
+However, the couple was hit by a heartbreaking tragedy when Scott died of sudden infant death syndrome just a few months after his birth.

 “It was really hard,” Robert told AARP Magazine in 2011.
 “We were very young.
 I had my first theater job, which didn’t pay much.”